 Though this primative and peaceful state - from where you see the looming profile of Mt Khangchendzonga anywhere - passed to India during independence in 1947 it's still motivated by the fear of neighbouring China (who wouldn't these days) and as a consequence has attracted investment on a mass scale - in roads, hydro-power, local industry and liquor production - from the Indian government.
-Yet the local government remains sceptical of outsiders and all foreigners are required to get hold of an entry permit allowing a max stay of 15 days.
+Yet the local government remains

 The five hour road trip to Yuksom, and the start of our first Himalayan trek, passed by in a heartbeat courtesy of stunning views as our jeep weaved its way through deep gorges and plunged head first into steep valleys.
 Several times we stopped to stare in awe at the way wooden shacks cling to the terraced landscape and to take chai next to towering waterfalls that feed the state's ancient Rangeet River.